 Artwork in the exhibition may be viewed here.
-This exhibition is held in conjunction with Natalie and Jim’s exhibition in the pool at the El Rey Court Hotel in Santa Fe.
-That show opens one day after Turner Carroll, on Saturday, April 21, 2019.
+This exhibition is held in conjunction with Natalie and Jim Eyre’s exhibition in the pool at the El Rey Court Hotel in Santa Fe.
+That show opens one day before Turner Carroll, on Friday, April 19, 2019.

 Opening reception Saturday, April 20, from 5-7 pm.